My Horned frogs breeding

 in the cold "hibernation" season are about 13-18°C

-I try to adapt and imitate changing of the seasons as they have in their original landscape in the pampas Grand Chaco-Argentina.
+I try to adapt and imitate changing of the weather seasons as they have in their original landscape around the pampas Grand Chaco-Argentina.

 Warm season: April - November